 New York State (NYS) Workers Compensation Lawsuits-Claim Guide by Injury Lawyer

-As per the U.S. Bureau of Labor Statistics, more than 4 million workers were injured on the job during 2005 and 5,700 workers lost their lives from work related injuries.
-New York State’s no-fault worker’s compensation program is meant to provide financial protection to workers hurt on the job and to provide them appropriate medical care.
+As per the U.S. Bureau of Labor Statistics, more than 4 million workers were injured on the job during 2005 and 5,700 workers lost their lives from work-related injuries.
+New York State’s no-fault worker’s compensation program is meant to provide financial protection to workers hurt on the job and to provide the appropriate medical care.

-If you work for a covered New York employer then you are eligible for workers compensation benefits.
-It is the duty of your employer to insure safety of its employees and to provide them adequate medical help in case of an accident at workplace.
-Moreover, you would be eligible for workers compensation regardless of whether you are full-time, part-time, temporary, or any other undocumented worker.
+If you work for a covered New York employer then you are eligible for workers’ compensation benefits.
+It is the duty of your employer to insure safety of its employees and to provide them adequate medical help in case of an accident at the workplace.
+Moreover, you would be eligible for workers’ compensation regardless of whether you are full-time, part-time, temporary, or any other undocumented worker.

 In case you feel that you have been a victim of personal injury due to negligence by your employer, then you must get in touch with us at 1-866-ATTY-LAW.
 We will help you receive justice and compensation for y our injuries.
 We will help you receive various benefits such as Social Security Disability, Supplemental Short-Term Disability, Long-term Disability, New York State and New York City Retirement Disability, and other programs.